jbfoushee/CLP-Blackjack/README.md

 ### Stretch Features
 Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.

+## Reflection
+This was a great project to start with Python and data analysis.

+Having real-world knowledge, I was extremely disappointed in the data gathering, and the rules of playing.
+The players' actions were solely based on their initially-dealt cards devoid of any influence from the dealer.
+This is entirely reckless.